mauriciogtec/mauriciogtec.github.io/_sources/index.md.txt

 * You can download a reasonable update <a href="_static/cv.pdf" target="_blank"> ⬇ here</a>. *Last updated:* 2024-01-15.

-* You can also try my <a href="livecv"> 🤖 LIVE CV</a>, powered by AI.
+* You can also try my <a href="mauriciogtec-live-cv.streamlit.app"> 🤖 LIVE CV</a>, powered by AI.
 Have fun asking your own questions.